 - Check the box beside Upon Changes in Range(s) and enter a range for the column(s) in which data are being updated.
 For help with that syntax, see The Script Box.

 - Click OK.

 Any subsequent modifications to filtered data, including from file re-import, will trigger a filter update.

 Another Solution for File Import

-Many import Options dialogs (File: Import) have a Script After Each File Imported box that can be used to run the
+Many import Options dialogs (Data: Import from File) have a Script After Each File Imported box that can be used to run the

 Keywords:Reapply, trigger, import, re-import, hide rows